patrickcping/pingone-go-sdk-v2/management/docs/FormFieldQrCode.md

 ### NewFormFieldQrCode

-`func NewFormFieldQrCode(type_ EnumFormFieldType, position FormFieldCommonPosition, alignment EnumFormItemAlignment, size EnumFormItemSize, ) *FormFieldQrCode`
+`func NewFormFieldQrCode(type_ EnumFormFieldType, position FormFieldCommonPosition, key string, alignment EnumFormItemAlignment, size EnumFormItemSize, ) *FormFieldQrCode`

 NewFormFieldQrCode instantiates a new FormFieldQrCode object This constructor will assign default values to properties that have it defined,